 - the limited partnership provides financing to a corporate third party (e.g., real estate developer, hotel chain), usually with some guarantee and/or collateral offered, and each limited partner receives interest on the loan.

-The loan model greatly predominates because the overwhelming majority of
+The loan model greatly predominates because the overwhelming majority of EB-5 investors prefer the liquidity of a term loan to receive back the principal sum of their investment.

 How to choose a Regional Center project?